EIB Global provides €100 million to support Armenian micro and small businesses

 This operation builds on four previous EIB credit lines totalling €220 million intermediated via the Central Bank of Armenia, which have broadened access to finance for Armenian MSMEs and strengthened economic resilience.

-Director for Neighbourhood East and Turkey at the European Commission’s DG ENEST said:
+Director for Neighbourhood East and Turkey at the European Commission’s Adrienn Király said:

 “Support to Armenia’s MSMEs is not an isolated effort — it’s at the heart of the EU’s Resilience and Growth Plan, helping build a stronger, more diversified, and future-ready Armenian economy, ultimately bringing Armenia closer to the EU.”